-Firstly, there is a common misconception about ERP software and accounting software.
+Firstly, there is a common misconception about ERP system and accounting software.
 People generally think that an ERP is just another name for accounting software, but in reality, an ERP system is an entirely different piece of software.
 It does share some common features of an accounting solution, but an ERP can provide functionality and value to your entire organisation, whereas a standalone accounting solution is really just designed to be leveraged by your finance teams to cover basic financial requirements such as:

 - Accounts payable